MiladSedhom/roof/notes.md

     - [>] gerneral styling clean up
     - [x] bookmarks folder
     - [x] bookmarks subfolders
+    - [>] a way to add a bookmark                           // bookmarks bar
-    - [ ] a way to add, store and download the JSON         // useEffect and dealing with files
+    - [ ] a way to remove bookmarks                         // bookmarks bar
-    - [ ] a way to add a bookmark                           // just normal setState
+    - [>] a way to add, store and download the JSON         // settings
-    - [ ] add settings and make everything customizable     // setState
+    - [ ] add settings and make everything customizable     // settings
     - [ ] theme provider                                    // probably useContext
     - [ ] todo compoent
     - [ ] pomodor compoent